Skip to content

 My preferred format is Google Docs.
 That way, we can collaborate real-time on suggestions or comments.

-I’m also willing to work with files for LibreOffice and Word.
+I’m also happy to work with files for LibreOffice and Word.

 What does getting a line edit look like?
 How will the feedback be provided?

 Ultimately, you have full control over the final product.
-You choose how and when to implement my suggestions.
+You choose how and when to implement my suggestions; you may accept them, reject them, or find a different solution to an issue than I flagged.
+It’s your story!

-Disclaimer: I reserve the right to turn down projects for any reason, including but not limited to unavailability to complete your project within the given time frame, discomfort with the subject matter, a technical document that requires unusual and difficult formatting, etc. If your project is turned down after payment, I will issue a full refund.
+Disclaimer: I reserve the right to turn down projects for any reason, including but not limited to unavailability to complete your project within the given time frame, discomfort with the subject matter, a technical document that requires expertise I don’t have, etc. If your project is turned down after payment, I will issue a full refund.